-It is a sleeve type ankle brace manufactured by Powerlix.
+It is a sleeve-type ankle brace manufactured by Powerlix.
 It applies equal pressure towards the joint of your leg, thus it helps you prevent strains and other sorts of pain in the ankle.
-Best part of this brace is it is super light and you can do any of your activities like walking, hill tracking, hiking, running and playing.
+The best part of this brace is it is super light and you can do any of your activities like walking, hill tracking, hiking, running, and playing.

-- Special breathable fabric absorbs sweat quickly and keeps your feet dry and odor free.
+- The special breathable fabric absorbs sweat quickly and keeps your feet dry and odor-free.

 - Specialized fabric blend with 4-way stretch capability.

 - Special knitted technical design that matches different joints perfectly.